Why Choose the My Genius Profiler?

 Interactive questionnaires designed for parents, carers, or support workers.

-Behavioural insights across 10 domains and 40 sub-domains.
+Behavioural insights across 10 key skill domains and 40 sub-skills.

 Practical strategies and recommendations tailored to individual results.